HarshYadav152/resources/README.md

 ## ℹ️ Purpose

-This repo is intended for my own use and organization.
+This repo is intended for my own use.
 Feel free to browse if you’re curious, but it’s not maintained as a public resource list or guide.

 ## 📢 License